 - Place steps to help the dog get into bed.

 Lori invites us to look at the world from our dog’s perspective using all 5 senses.
-As dogs age, they lose some ability to hear, and see and so we need to also make adjustments for those changes.
+As dogs age, they lose some ability to hear and see.

 What are some exercises or behaviors that you teach pet parents to help support the aging process?

 Since all dogs are individuals and it would be irresponsible for Lori to suggest a handful of physical therapy exercises, she suggests we let our dogs use their superpower: the nose!
 Sniffing is so important, mentally enriching, and species-specific enrichment.
 It’s a great opportunity to give the dog what he or she needs at any age, especially as they get older.
 Even better?
 Encouraging your dog to sniff more may be one of the simplest dog health tips out there!

 Engaging with your dog keeps them more engaged.
 The more we assume the dog needs to sleep because they are sleeping, the more they sleep.
 Incorporating enrichment, physical activity (a few shorter walks), training, and play into an older dog’s day is super important for their mental, physical, and emotional health.
 Just like us!